Soccer in South Australia: State competitions

 The first tier of South Australian football is the National Premier Leagues South Australia.
 Founded in 1903 under the South Australian British Football Association, the competition has been played every year since, outside of 1916–18 for World War I and 1942 for World War II.
 Known as the First Division from its inception up until 1993, it settled to between 8 and 12 teams in its later years, as well as having a finals competition.
 In 1994, eight teams took part in the inaugural Premier League.
 With the South Australian Soccer Federation becoming the Football Federation South Australia, the FFSA Super League became the premier competition in the state.
 In 2013 with the national curriculum being implemented by Football Federation Australia, the first division would become the National Premier Leagues South Australia.
 Initially contested by 14 teams, 12 teams currently compete.
-Below the National Premier Leagues is State League One and State League Two, both currently contested by 12 teams.
+Below the National Premier Leagues is State League One, also contested by 12 teams, and State League Two, which consists of north and south conferences of 10 teams each.

 The Women's National Premier Leagues South Australia is the first division of women's soccer in the state.
 It is currently contested by ten teams, with a five team finals series.
 Below it is the Women's State League, also contested by 10 teams, it is the only South Australian competition without a finals series, instead having a promotion/relegation playoff between the second placed team and the ninth placed team from the WNPL.